zeitgeistpm/documentation/docs/learn/using-zeitgeist-markets.md

   likely lose their stake and the oracle will go unpunished.
   :::

-- The _market dispute mechanism_ is used to resolve disputes between users.
+- The _dispute mechanism_ is used to resolve disputes between users.
 See [disputes] for details.

 - The _scoring rule_ determines the automatic market maker that the market's